 While a 401k and IRA are not the same thing, they both provide income on retirement.
 A 401k typically comes through your place of employment.
 An IRA works well for self-employed people, or if your employer doesn’t offer it.

 It’s important to understand that your retirement portfolio differs from the portfolio you create while working.
 A retirement portfolio is supposed to assure you that you have enough money to carry you through your retirement years, regardless of the external economic conditions around you.
 For a lot of guidance, tips, and advice you can visit this URL and find some great ideas on how to fund your retirement.
 For those not willing to call it quits just yet and want to continue working, the site also explores other practical ways to work during retirement.

-True, money can’t buy your health, but it can buy you a better quality of life which can help prevent health conditions that accompany aging.
+True, money can’t buy your health, but it can buy you a better quality of life, which can help prevent health conditions that accompany aging.
+As you get older, your immunity becomes weaker and you become prone to various health issues.
+Of course, you can’t rewind the clock, but you can maintain your health using the wealth you’ve accumulated.
 When you have money to eat better and live better, you can help yourself avoid some health conditions.

 You can treat conditions early on so they don’t escalate.
 Your investments will allow you to maintain a good lifestyle without all the worries of affording medical attention when you need it, keeping in mind that you are likely to live a good 20 years of retirement because of medical advancements.

 Do you know happy, retired people?
 If not, you must have at least seen pictures of them.
 Retirement isn’t cheap, and those happy people have enough money to carry them through retirement.